Blog →

 We didn't just pull these names out of a hat.
 To make this list genuinely useful, we measured each tool against a few criteria that are crucial for small business owners.

-• Impact on Efficiency: We looked for AI tools that are great at automating repetitive, time-consuming tasks.
+• Impact on efficiency: We looked for AI tools that are great at automating repetitive, time-consuming tasks.
 The idea is to free up you and your team for the work that actually grows the business.

-• Ease of Use: If an AI tool requires a week of implementing just to get going, it's not a good fit.
+• Ease of use: If an AI tool requires a week of implementing just to get going, it's not a good fit.
 Everything on this list is intuitive enough for anyone on your team to start using quickly.

-• Collaboration and Integration: Another app that doesn't connect with your other software is the last thing you need.
+• Collaboration and integration: Another app that doesn't connect with your other software is the last thing you need.
 We picked AI tools that fit into your current workflow and help your team work together better.

 Quick comparison of top AI tools